axa-group/bauta.js/docs/validation.md

 # Response Validation

 `bautajs` comes with a default response validation using the [openAPI schema v2 or v3][15]. **_BY DEFAULT IT'S SET TO FALSE_**.
-This feature is always disabled by default, but if you have a valid openAPI schema response schema you will be able to enable this feature manually.
-You can enable it locally for every operation using `operations.v1.operation1.validateResponse(true);` s
+This feature is always enabled while you have a valid openAPI schema response and getResponse is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided. using `operations.v1.operation1.validateResponse(true);` s
 **_It's recomended to have an error handler since this will throw a [ValidationError](../packages/bautajs/src/core/validation-error.ts), you are free to convert them to a 400 or 422 errors_**